Elliott drives from back of the field to first NASCAR title - WHIZ News

 “My heart is full,” said Johnson, who is tied with Hall of Famers Richard Petty and Dale Earnhardt with seven titles.
 His 83 victories rank sixth on the career wins list and his stretch of five consecutive titles from 2006-2010 is a NASCAR record.

+“Chase Elliott won his first championship.
+I’m so happy for that guy,” he said.
+“I can recall going snowboarding with Bill out in Colorado and Chase was maybe 8 years old on skis, super quiet, wouldn’t say much.

+“To watch him grow up and to be around him and to give him some advice from time to time has really been meaningful for me.
+I think more about him winning a championship more than anything.”

-Elliott, who turns 25 later this month, is the son of Hall of Famer Bill Elliott.
-His father — “Awesome Bill from Dawsonville” Georgia — won the 1988 championship and 16 times was voted by the fans NASCAR’s most popular driver.
+Elliott, who turns 25 later this month, has followed his father’s footsteps.
+Bill Elliott won the 1988 championship and 16 times was voted by the fans NASCAR’s most popular driver.

 The Elliotts joined Lee and Richard Petty and Ned and Dale Jarrett as just the third father-son combination to win a NASCAR Cup title.
 The Elliotts, along with Hall of Famer Tim Flock, are the only three drivers from Georgia to win the title.